 Leaving aside the debate around copyright, profits, research and education, this post is about putting what you know best to a public good.
-Be ready that not everyone will have the same understanding as you of ‘public good’.
+Be ready though that not everyone will have the same understanding as you of ‘public good’.
 See, for example, what happens when a graduate student from Kazakhstan tries to give academic journals a Napster moment? -via Washington Post, EurasiaNet and Open Society Foundations https://www.washingtonpost.com/local/this-student-put-50-million-stolen-research-articles-online-and-theyre-free/2016/03/30/7714ffb4-eaf7-11e5-b0fd-073d5930a7b7_story.html

 This is grand, I can hear you say.
 It can be small, yet significant.
-I was at first surprised myself when i put my project management skills to use in support of an organisation whose mission is dear to my heart.
-It is called Diaconia, http://www.diaconia.md and it is located in Moldova.
-One of its projects is called “The social apartment”, a home to 6-7 girls for 9 months in their transition from state run orphanages to independence.
+Here is a story dear to my heart about how I put my project management skills to use in support of an organisation whose mission are have been supporting for some time now.
+The Organisation is called Diaconia, http://www.diaconia.md and it is located in Moldova.
+“The social apartment” is one of its projects.
+It provides a home to 6-7 girls for 9 months in their transition from state run orphanages to independence.
 It gives them basic life skills and training at a vocational school to help them secure a job upon graduation.
 Each of these girls comes with a story where abandonment, violence and neglect ruled their lives until the moment they entered the Social Apartment.

 My project document looked simple: the general objective of the project was to make the Organisation, Diaconia, in this case, known beyond the borders of the country it operates in.
 The specific objective was to collect funds.
-To achieve those, i applied networking skills; financial management skills for budgeting and payments; organisation skills to get 200 martisors delivered 2000 km away; and communication skills to pass the message.
+To achieve those, I applied networking skills; financial management skills for budgeting and payments; organisational skills to get 200 martisors delivered 2000 km away; and communication skills to pass the message.
 In 4 weeks, the project’s objectives were achieved.
-Representatives of 47 states got to know the organisation.
+Representatives of 47 states got to know the Diaconia.
 The return on investment was 250%.
-With money collected, the bathroom in the apartment was fully equipped and furnished.
+With the money collected, the bathroom in the Social Apartment was fully equipped and furnished.